Lessons from India’s first wave must inform swift action and recovery planning to save lives according to researchers.

 In the unfolding disaster, which recently passed 20 million reported Covid-19 cases, human rights, basic services and life-saving supplies must be prioritised for India’s poorest and most marginalised who are experiencing a Covid ‘stress multiplier’.
 The warning from researchers is based on evidence from the first Covid wave in 2020 which identified the compounding impact the pandemic has on existing vulnerabilities for the most marginalised groups because of inadequate access to basic essentials – from food to water and sanitation, employment and health.

-Academics from the Social Science in Humanitarian Action Platform (SSHAP) reviewed the affects of first Covid wave in India and revealed the different impacts that the pandemic had according to class, caste, gender, race, religion and ethnic lines.
+Academics from the Social Science in Humanitarian Action Platform (SSHAP) reviewed the affects of the first Covid wave in India and revealed the different impacts that the pandemic had according to class, caste, gender, race, religion and ethnic lines.
 According to evidence, the first wave was most acute for precarious, marginalised, and minority groups, such as Dalits and informal workers who bore the crushing burden of the stringent lockdown – wiping out their livelihoods and exacerbating social and economic vulnerabilities.
 In addition, Muslim minorities were wrongly scapegoated for the spread of the virus.

 Although the current outbreak appears far more pervasive with high Covid-19 infection and mortality rates across the population, including the middle-class and elites, researchers warn that so far, reporting has centred on India’s cities and the full scale of the impact on rural areas is so far unknown.
 These are areas of greater deprivation where health infrastructure and service provision are weaker, which means low testing and low reporting, but also indicates the consequences for poorer rural populations could be even more severe.